 A Practical Example¶

-Now we can easily at any point in time register a function to be called at the end of this particular request.
+At any time during a request, we can register a function to be called at the end of the request.
 For example you can remember the current language of the user in a cookie in the before-request function:

 from flask import request @app.before_request def detect_user_language(): language = request.cookies.get('user_lang') if language is None: language = guess_language_from_request() @after_this_request def remember_language(response): response.set_cookie('user_lang', language) g.language = language